A lot or a little?

 What's the story?

-"SKYSCRAPER" is the first single from Disney pop-starlet Demi Lovato since she finished a stint in rehab for what she called "emotional and physical issues."
+"SKYSCRAPER" is the first single from Disney pop-starlet Demi Lovato since they finished a stint in rehab for what they called "emotional and physical issues."
 Using the end of a romantic relationship as a backdrop, the song's lyrics describe picking yourself up after experiencing difficult circumstances: "You can take everything I have, you can break everything I am / Like I'm made of glass, like I'm made of paper / Go on and try to tear me down, I will be rising from the ground like a skyscraper."
 Though one line references bleeding after being cut by broken glass, the song doesn't have any profanity or graphic references to sex and substances.
 Older tweens who can handle sad songs should be fine with this tune.

 Is it any good?